kt2795/Kartik_Portfolio/README.md

   * We develop our own function using custom dictionaries and for loops for ease of charting of a large dataset with custom requirements
     * Default charting when the function is passed without parameters is defined
   * Testing of the function is carried out
+Salary, Kobe Bryant for all years
 ![](/images/Plot1.png)

+Field Goals per games for all players for all years
 ![](/images/Plot%202.png)